CodeHarborHub/codeharborhub.github.io/docs/html/setup-environment.md

 ## In Conclusion

 Setting up your development environment for HTML coding is a crucial step towards becoming a proficient web developer.
-Whether you choose a powerful IDE like Visual Studio Code, a lightweight editor like Sublime Text, or a simple tool like Notepad++, the key is to find what works best for you and your workflow.<br>
+Whether you choose a powerful IDE like Visual Studio Code, a lightweight editor like Sublime Text, or a simple tool like Notepad++, the key is to find what works best for you and your workflow.<br />

 For most users, especially beginners, Visual Studio Code is an excellent choice due to its extensive features, flexibility, and community support.
-It strikes a great balance between power and usability, making it a favorite among developers of all skill levels.<br>
+It strikes a great balance between power and usability, making it a favorite among developers of all skill levels.<br />

 So, go ahead, set up your development environment, and start coding your way to web development greatness.
 Happy coding, and may your HTML always be well-formed!